 that exceed 5 percent of annual income.

 The family’s hardship relief ends when the circumstances that made the family eligible for the relief are no longer applicable or after 90 days, whichever comes earlier.
-However, CCHAs may, at their discretion extend the relief for one or more additional 90-day periods while the family’s hardship continues.
+However, HACCs may, at their discretion extend the relief for one or more additional 90-day periods while the family’s hardship continues.

-This CCHA’s policy is to continue this relief until the circumstances that made the family eligible for the relief are no longer applicable.
+This HACC’s policy is to continue this relief until the circumstances that made the family eligible for the relief are no longer applicable.

-7. Optional Deductions/Exemptions: CCHA may amend this policy and grant further deductions.
+7. Optional Deductions/Exemptions: HACC may amend this policy and grant further deductions.
 Any such deduction would be noted here.
 HUD does not increase operating subsidy to offset additional deductions.
 At the time of adoption, no optional deductions are in effect.

 Computing Income-based Rent and Choice of Rent in Public Housing 24 CFR § 5.628